Maine Wage Garnishment Laws

 The number that protects low-wage workers entirely.

-Run the arithmetic.
-Forty times fifteen dollars and ten cents is six hundred four dollars.
-That means the first six hundred four dollars of a Maine worker’s weekly disposable earnings is completely off limits to an ordinary judgment creditor.
-By contrast, the federal floor of thirty times the federal minimum wage of seven dollars and twenty-five cents is only two hundred seventeen dollars and fifty cents a week.
-A Maine worker keeps nearly three times as much protected income before a creditor can touch a dollar.
+Run the arithmetic under 14 M.R.S. section 3126-A(3)(B).
+Forty times $15.10 is $604, so the first $604 of a Maine worker’s weekly disposable earnings and exempt income is off limits to an ordinary judgment creditor.
+By contrast the federal floor at 15 U.S.C. section 1673 is thirty times $7.25, or $217.50 a week.
+A Maine worker keeps nearly three times as much protected income before a creditor can reach a dollar.

 Because Maine indexes its minimum wage to the Consumer Price Index every January, this floor is not a fixed figure carved into statute; it climbs each year.
 A garnishment calculation that was correct last year is wrong this year if the employer is still using the old minimum wage.
 That moving target is one reason employers and creditors get Maine garnishments wrong, and one reason the disclosure hearing, where a judge fixes the numbers, exists in the first place.